Celina Proffen

 Despite mixed empirical evidence, policymakers often justify costly electrification programs with their positive impact on child development.
 This paper examines the impacts of a large-scale grid-electrification program in rural Ethiopia using high-quality panel data on nearly 1,200 children and their families.
 Upon gaining access to electricity, there are important changes in children's daily routines, including reduced hours spent sleeping or helping their families.
 In addition, I document significant increases in children's educational investments, which are particularly pronounced for females.

-How Does Technological Progress Matter for Intra-Household Resource Allocation at Early Stages of Development?
+How Does Technological Progress Matter for Gendered Labor Supply Decisions at Early Stages of Development?

 Electrification is often thought of as a prime example of technological progress.
 While there is abundant evidence on how technological progress alters aggregate economic structures in developing countries, there is little evidence on how it affects intra-household decision-making.
 This project exploits a large-scale rural electrification program in Ethiopia and combines it with geocoded micro-data on households’ time and resource allocations.
 It then analyses how key outcomes of interest, such females’ labor market participation and decision making power, change after gaining access to technologies that arguable reduce the burden of tasks that are traditionally attributed to females.